ezsystemstraining/ez54training/README.md

 eZ Publish 5 is **100% data compatible** with version 4, as in the same database can be used by following the [normal](http://doc.ez.no/eZ-Publish/Upgrading) upgrade path.

-## Architecture

-### Public API
-**eZ Publish 5** relies on a flexible, layered, service oriented API.
-The Public API consists of the Model (the M in MVC) and all apis related to operations available for this Model.
-More info can be found in /vendor/ezsystems/ezpublish-kernel/Readme.md after installation.

-### MVC
-eZ Publish 5 is built on top of **[Symfony2](http://symfony.com)** full stack framework, taking advantage of every component provided, including all its **Hierarchical Model View Controller** (aka *HMVC*) power.

-### Chained routing
-A chain router is introduced, allowing to take advantage of declared routes in the `routing.yml` config file as well as URL aliases to match content (aka *dynamic routing*), or routing fallback to the old eZ Publish 4 modules.

-### Template engine
-The default template engine used by the system is **[Twig](http://twig.sensiolabs.org/)**.
-**Twig** is a modern, powerful and easy to extend template engine.

-> As Symfony2 allows usage of multiple template engines, it is also possible to do so in eZ Publish 5, but all the
-> content oriented functionality are only available with Twig.

 ## COPYRIGHT